Skip to main content

 Paid Family and Medical Leave laws are helping many workers take time off to care for their families or themselves.
 But PFML laws have also introduced the potential for benefit inequity.

-Only 25% of employees in the United States have access to paid family and medical leave.1 That leaves a majority of Americans without this valuable benefit.
+Most states do not have a paid leave program.
 And in states that offer PFML, the details and rules for eligibility can vary tremendously.

 Think about these examples of PFML inequity: